nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 while still having the benefits of a Graphical User Interface (GUI).

 The application is designed for Head Tutors of the CS1101S Programming Methodology course, but its use cases can be extended to Head Tutors of other courses.
+Our user guide hence aims to aid users in understanding how to get started with the application.

 <!-- * Table of Contents -->
 <page-nav-print />